Airpals logo

 A writer with over 6 years of experience who enjoys making tricky logistics and tech topics feel simple.
 With his unique blend of creativity and analytical thinking, he helps readers make sense of innovations shaping the shipping world.

-What is Airpals?We help businesses manage their industrial and parcel shipping by centralizing all carrier accounts, from FedEx to local same-day couriers, in one platform.Learn More
+What is Airpals?We help companies streamline corporate shipping by centralizing all carrier accounts in one place to drive operational efficiency: from FedEx and UPS to same-day local couriers.Learn More

 The First AI-Powered Shipping Platform